Egg tart

-The egg tart (蛋撻 (蛋挞); dàntǎ) is a kind of custard tart found in Chinese cuisine derived from the English custard tart and Portuguese pastel de nata.
+The egg tart (蛋撻 (蛋挞); dàntǎ) is a kind of custard tart found in Cantonese cuisine, derived from the English custard tart and Portuguese pastel de nata.
 The dish consists of an outer pastry crust filled with egg custard.
-Egg tarts are often served at dim sum restaurants, bakeries and cha chaan tengs (Hong Kong-style cafes).
+Egg tarts are often served at dim sum restaurants, Chinese bakeries and cha chaan tengs (Hong Kong–style cafes).

 History

-The egg tart started being sold in the early 20th century in Guangzhou (Canton), Guangdong province, inspired by some kinds of European custard tart.
-Guangzhou's status as the only port accessible to European foreign traders led to the development of Cantonese cuisine having many outside influences.
-As Guangzhou's economy grew from trade and interaction with European powers, pastry chefs at the Western-style department stores in the city were “pressured to come up with new and exciting items to attract customers”.
-So egg tart varieties, inspired by those from Europe, featuring a lard-based puff pastry crust and a filling similar to steamed egg pudding (燉蛋), were then created by department stores and appeared as a "Weekly Special".
+The egg tart started being sold in the early 20th century in Guangzhou (Canton), Guangdong province, inspired by the English custard tarts.
+Guangzhou's status as the only port accessible to European foreign traders led to the development of Cantonese cuisine, which had many outside influences.
+As Guangzhou's economy grew from trade and interaction with European powers, pastry chefs at the Western-style department stores in the city were "pressured to come up with new and exciting items to attract customers".
+So egg tart varieties, inspired by the custard tart from England, featuring a lard-based puff pastry crust and a filling similar to steamed egg pudding (燉蛋), were then created by department stores and appeared as a "Weekly Special".
 Nowadays, there are two main varieties of egg tart in China.
-One that appeared around 1927 in Guangzhou’s Zhen Guang Restaurant (真光酒樓) is close to the egg tarts popular in Guangzhou and Hong Kong today.
-The other one is from Macau and is influenced by the pastel de nata as Macau was then a Portuguese colony.
+The one that appeared around 1927 in Guangzhou's Zhen Guang Restaurant (真光酒樓) is close to the egg tarts popular in Guangzhou and Hong Kong today.
+The other variety is from Macau and is a take on the pastel de nata, as Macau was then a Portuguese colony.

 Variations

 Hong Kong

+Hong Kong egg tarts can trace their roots back to Guangzhou, and are a Chinese adaptation of the English custard tart.
 Egg tarts were introduced to Hong Kong via Guangzhou in the 1940s but initially could only be found in higher-end Western-style restaurants.
 In the 1960s, cha chaan tengs began to serve egg tarts, popularizing the pastry with the working-class Hong Kong population.

 Hong Kong egg tarts are typically smaller and served in twos or threes, in contrast to the original Guangzhou egg tarts which were larger and could be served as a single item.
-The custard filling may be flavored with chocolate, green tea, or bird's nest, and the outer shell may be made with pastry.
+Variations on the custard filling have included chocolate, green tea, or bird's nest as flavourings, and the outer shell may be made with either a shortbread-type crust or with puff pastry made from butter, lard, or vegetable shortening.

 In June 2014, the technique of egg tart production was formally included in the Intangible Cultural Heritage Inventory of Hong Kong.